What is financial spread betting?

 Spread Betting is a margined product

 This means you can put up a small amount of money to control a much larger amount.
-This means you can leverage your money further but it also means that losses will be magnified as well, so you should manage your risk accordingly.
+You can leverage your money further but it also means that losses will be magnified as well, so you should manage your risk accordingly.

 What can I spread bet on?